Skip to content

 The CRVA process is defined in Appendix A of Commission Delegated Regulation (EU) 2021/2139, which supplements the Taxonomy Regulation (EU) 2020/852.
 It forms the core of the technical screening criteria for climate adaptation across all sectors.

-For buildings specifically, activities under NACE codes F41 and F43 (construction and renovation) must complete this process to demonstrate substantial contribution to Objective 2 or to satisfy the DNSH requirement for Objective 1.
+For buildings specifically, activities under NACE codes F41 and F43 must complete this process to demonstrate substantial contribution to Objective 2 or to satisfy the DNSH requirement for Objective 1.

 The 6-Step Process